-If it weren’t for gaining weight at the sight and smell of food, I would have had my way with the entire tray to myself.
-These bars are for sure not to hit anyone’s list of “healthy foods” to eat!
-But you know what?
-That’s okay because when you do want to indulge into something so decadent, this is it!
+If it weren’t for gaining weight at the sight of food, I would have had my way with the entire tray to myself.
+This carmelita treat are for sure not to hit anyone’s list of “healthy foods,” but you know what?
+That’s okay because when you do want to indulge into something so decadent, you come here.
+This is it!

 - Heat oven to 350°F. Line 8 x 8 baking pan with aluminum foil leaving tabs on two opposing ends for easy grab.
 Lightly grease foil.

 - In small bowl, melt butter in microwave on HIGH at 30 seconds intervals stirring between each interval.
 May take up to 1 minute.
 Add vanilla, stir; set aside.

 - In medium bowl, whisk flour, oats, brown sugar, baking soda and table salt.
 Add in melted butter mixture and with a fork, mix mixture to a crumble state.